web-illinois/shared-components/readme.md

     customElements.define('il-contentslider', Slider);
     <div class="ils-twitter"><div class="block-flex"><div class="item">...</div></div></div>
     <div class="ils-contactinfo" data-name="EducationHR">...</div>

-Shared components should be self-contained in a single folder -- you shouldn't have one shared component dependent on another shared component.
-The folder name should be the namespace of the shared component.

 Shared components should have a README.md file at their root directory.